iftsv/ubuntu-openvpn2socks5/Readme.md

 ```
 # git clone https://github.com/iftsv/ubuntu-openvpn2socks5.git
 ```
-2. Provide the correct path to OpenVPN configuration file for the `volumes` flag in the `docker-compose.yml` file.
+2. Put OpenVPN configuration file to the cloned repo directory
 3. Run Docker Compose for this service in detached mode.
 Setup your browser to connect via the SOCKS5 proxy using 127.0.0.1:8899
 ```
 # sudo docker-compose up -d